[Last updated April 29, 2025]

 If you aren’t into rides, there are still many fun things to do throughout Disney.
 There are restaurants, shows, parades, and other experiences that you can do while younger grandkids ride the attractions.

 Disney is pricey but a trip idea worth the investment for families who want to create this core memory.
-One-day single-park tickets are around $100 to $110.
+One-day single-park tickets are around $100 to $119, depending on the park you choose.

 Gatlinburg, Tennessee